-The Chief Executive Officer is; Dan Morrow
+The Chief Executive Officer/Trust Leader is; Dan Morrow

-The Chief Finance & Operating Officer is; Susanne Kiff
+The Deputy Trust Leader is; Susanne Kiff

 The person to whom an allegation is first reported should take the matter seriously and keep an open mind.
-S/he should not investigate or ask leading questions if seeking clarification; it is important not to make assumptions.
+They should not investigate or ask leading questions if seeking clarification; it is important not to make assumptions.
 Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only.
+Staff should feel comfortable to discuss matters both within, and where appropriate, outside the workplace (including online), which may have implications for the safeguarding of children.
+The culture of the setting must be one where any concern can be raised and will be looked into.